Alphaboy1234/Safety-Object-Detection/README.md

 Identifies oxygen tanks, fire extinguishers, toolboxes, and other critical equipment

 Google Technologies used in the solution:
-Co-Lab
+Co-Lab;
-Google Drive
+Google Drive;
-Google Cloud Services
+Google Cloud Services.